 Official participants are asked to discourage family and friends who are not officially registered participants from entering the course in any manner.

 Many people want to participate in some way in the Boston Marathon as a display of support, but those who are not official participants are asked to refrain from entering the course for the safety of the official entrants and themselves.

 There are several other opportunities which enable a show of support for the Boston Marathon, including the B.A.A.
-5K on race weekend, attending the John Hancock Sports & Fitness Expo, volunteering, or spectating.
+5K on race weekend, attending the Boston Marathon Expo, volunteering, or spectating.